 Maintaining proper lane position is also an issue for drunk or impaired drivers.
 Police noted that drivers driving under the influence often weaved from one side of the line to the other.
 Drivers on the road with extreme impairment would cross over into the other lane lines or position their vehicle in the middle of one lane night with their right and left tires straddling either side.
 Drunk drivers have also been known to drift gradually from one lane to the next or even swerve abruptly right before hitting another car or object.

 If you were arrested for a DUI, contacting a skilled Lincoln DUI attorney is critical to your success.
 Our legal team is backed by over 20 years of legal experience; we have handled hundreds of DUI cases and are prepared to help you today.
 When you choose to be represented by Monzón, Guerra & Chipman you can rest easy knowing you’re working with an attorney and legal team who have your best interests in mind.

-Give us a call to get started with your free initial consultation today.
+Give us a call to get started with your consultation today.